mattma/docs/javascript/es6.md

 - const

 Variables declared using const are considered to be constants, so the value cannot be changed once set.
-For this reason, every const variable must be initialized.
+For this reason, every const variable must be initialized. `let` and `const` behave similarly in the sense that both are block scoped, but with const, the values are read-only and cannot be re-declared later on. `const` variable cannot re-assign, re-initialize, re-declare.

 ```js
     // Valid constant